 As such, it is useful to bear in mind that warfare almost exclusively concerns resources and trade except for religious rivalries and the small scale fighting of feudal lords.
 With the desire to gain ever greater advantages for oneself and one's own group by taking these away from other subjugated groups, campaigns have always been perpetuated under false pretexts, especially so when energy supplies are involved.

-It follows, then, that any politician not exhibiting Woodrow Wilson's stark honesty on this point is both a liar and a propagandist with the ulterior motive to control public perception so there is advancement of war.
+It follows, then, that any politician not exhibiting Woodrow Wilson's stark honesty on this point is both a xxxx and a propagandist with the ulterior motive to control public perception so there is advancement of war.
 This understanding, if nothing else, should be absolutely clear.

 At the same time, the use of contractors all but guarantees that the sort of public backlash that occurred from so many troops having been killed and injured in Vietnam will not be repeated.
 If there exists no mandatory conscription due to freelancers being used, American citizens will feel less threatened by war even though they are paying an exorbitant amount for it and for the aid to far-away lands that the U.S. government wants to influence through bribes.

 And the bribes keep coming.
 For example, a record State Department and foreign aid budget, amounting $49 billion, cleared the House last summer.